COVID-19 in China: Demand for a particular fruit rises as people seek natural remedies to fight the virus

 The report mentioned that the surge in demand for lemons can be seen in cities like Beijing and Shanghai.
 People in regions, where Covid cases are spreading fast, rushing to buy foods rich in vitamin C.

-Notably, no report can prove that lemons can cure Covid and scientists, experts and doctors have advocated getting jabbed and taking precautionary measures to avoid the infections.
+Notably, no report can prove that lemons can cure Covid.
+Scientists, experts and doctors have advocated the usage of vaccines and taking precautionary measures to avoid infections.

 According to local media, sales of other fruits including oranges and pears are also rising apart from lemons.
 The trends were visible on Dingdong Maicai, which is an e-commerce site selling fresh produce.